MohitPKohli/army-simulation/README.md

 # Army Simulation

 This program simulates two armies fighting each other, with each army having a certain number of foot soldiers, tanks, and planes.
 The simulation is turn based, with both armies inflicting damage on each other using a discretized set of first order differential Lanchaster equations.
+The randomness factor is simulated by slightly changing the output of the discretized equations using a randomly generated factor during each turn.
 The battle is ended when one army is completely defeated (all of its units are destroyed).
 This program has two modes: visual and command line.

 ## Getting Started